Snowdrops in Art History & Literature

 By Heather Bolen

-Winter often feels dormant, but it holds quiet beauty in its resilient blooms.
-Among January’s seasonal flowers, snowdrops (Galanthus spp.) take center stage, with their pristine white petals and delicate nodding heads symbolizing hope and renewal.
-These understated winter blooms are much tougher than they appear and have found their way into art and literature for centuries, reflecting their botanical allure and symbolic significance.
+Though winter feels dormant, it holds quiet beauty in resilient blooms.
+Chief among January’s flowers are snowdrops (Galanthus spp.), with their pristine white petals and nodding heads symbolizing hope and renewal.
+Tougher than they look, these understated flowers have appeared in art and literature for centuries, celebrated for both their botanical charm and symbolism.

 Renaissance Art: Religious Symbolism and Early Snowdrop Studies